dyhwong/piazza-api/README.md

 Some content can be upvoted ("instructor thinks this is a good answer" or "instructor thinks this is a good question").
 This is done through `upvote` method. `undoUpvote` does the opposite and removes the endorsement.
 This can only be done to questions, notes, and answers.

+Users can follow up with notes and questions by calling the `followup` method and providing the content and an options JSON object:

+* anonymous [String] - which level of anonymity

 ## Feed Items

 Feed item fields include